Mark Pollock: Blindness

-Coping

 Pollock enrolled in a course to help come to terms with his disability.
 He left for Dublin with his guide dog Larry and began putting himself forward for job interviews.
 Prospective employers were uncertain as to how to approach him.
 Eventually the father of one of his college friends assigned him to organising corporate entertainment.
 He returned to rowing and won bronze and silver medals for Northern Ireland in the 2002 Commonwealth Rowing Championships.
 He engaged in other athletic pursuits, including running six marathons in seven days with a sighted partner across the Gobi Desert, China in 2003 when he raised tens of thousands of euro for the charity Sightsavers International.
 On 10 April 2004, he competed in the North Pole Marathon on the sixth anniversary of his blindness.

-To mark the 10th anniversary of blindness Pollock explored the challenge of racing to the South Pole.
+To mark the 10th anniversary of his blindness, Pollock explored the challenge of racing to the South Pole.

 Uncertain over whether to make the trip to the South Pole and concerned over the impact of sastrugi on his blindness, Pollock consulted with the explorer Pat Falvey who had completed the journey eighteen months previously.

-Writing career

-Pollock wrote Making It Happen to detail his struggle with blindness and his attempts at rebuilding his life.
-This included running numerous marathons, establishing his own business and becoming an international public speaker.
-It can only be bought online from his website.
+Pollock wrote Making It Happen to detail his activities after becoming blind, including running marathons, establishing his own business, and becoming a public speaker.